rachit95arora/cppgo/README.md

 by a blocking write on a single kernel thread would succeed due to goroutine scheduling.

 Goroutines, Channels, Select and other paradigms in Golang together create a very simple yet powerful and fast way to write concurrent efficient code.

+## Library design

+The library is designed to allow users to write their goroutine functions in an agnostic manner like Go, removing the possibility of cooperative yielding.
+We therefore leverage Unix timer signals (SIGRTMIN) to launch a preemption of running coroutines and execution of scheduler coroutine across all the running threads.
+The coroutines themselves are implemented using ucontext_t, each with a separate stack which can be configured with **GOSTACKSIZE**.
+The coroutines are preempted by signals or exit to execute the scheduler coroutine and run across all library threads in a many to many fashion.
+New coroutines are submitted to the current Processor's LRQ (if applicable) or to the global queue from the main thread.
+Idle machine threads try to steal coroutines from the global queue or other threads' LRQs.

+This design adds opportunity to utilize CPU time more effectively than blocking on an operation (lock or network), and a coroutine can be switched out when its waiting freeing up the CPU for some other runnable routine.
+This allows for implementation of Go like Channels in this library, that are blocking in the coroutine for the user but never block the underlying CPU/thread.